PAXANDDOS/aurelion-pack/client/README.md

 Or you can enable the console by setting `Enabled` to `true` under `Logging.Console` section in `BepInEx.cfg`.
 You can open it using your mod manager.

-In addition, for full information inside the logs, disable `LessLogs` mod in your manager.
-This mod is preconfigured to mute all the annoying logs, which can be useful for debugging.
+In addition, disable these mods in your mod manager to show more logs:
+- <u>AsyncLoggers</u> (suppresses Unity warnings)
+- <u>Less Logs</u> (suppresses logs from other mods)

-If you want to go all-in, consider installing [Imperium](https://thunderstore.io/c/lethal-company/p/giosuel/Imperium/) and [Lethal Sponge](https://thunderstore.io/c/lethal-company/p/Scoops/LethalSponge/).
+If you want to go all-in, consider installing [Imperium](https://thunderstore.io/c/lethal-company/p/giosuel/Imperium/) and using [Lethal Sponge](https://thunderstore.io/c/lethal-company/p/Scoops/LethalSponge/).
 These tools have proven useful and I also used them to make update [3.3.0](https://thunderstore.io/c/lethal-company/p/PAXANDDOS/AurelionPack/changelog/#%5B3.3.0%5D%20-%202025-03-06) which boosted performance.

+## Issues

+Currently as of [3.3.0](https://thunderstore.io/c/lethal-company/p/PAXANDDOS/AurelionPack/changelog/#%5B3.3.0%5D%20-%202025-03-06) the only issue is Unity spawning trillions of warnings for literally everything, like:
+- `Can not play a disabled audio source`
+- `TerminalNode must be instantiated using the ScriptableObject.CreateInstance method instead of new TerminalNode.`
+- `TerminalKeyword must be instantiated using the ScriptableObject.CreateInstance method instead of new TerminalKeyword.`
+- ` Unable to add the requested character to font asset [3270-REGULAR SDF]'s atlas texture.
+Please make the texture [3270-REGULAR SDF Atlas] readable.`
+- `NetworkVariable is written to, but doesn't know its NetworkBehaviour yet.
+Are you modifying a NetworkVariable before the NetworkObject is spawned?`
+- `BoxColliders does not support negative scale or size.`
+- `Some metrics in the collection went over the configured values limit.
+Some values were ignored.`
+- `PlayOneShot was called with a null AudioClip.`

+Unity throws these in various scenarios but way too often.
+If anyone has any idea please reach out to me!
+For now, all these warning are suppressed by [Async Loggers](https://thunderstore.io/c/lethal-company/p/mattymatty/AsyncLoggers/) so your log file remains minimal and shows only errors.

 ## Credits

 I am not associated with any of the mods listed above.
 The name of the modpack has nothing to do with Asol.
-Or Smolder.

 ![](https://i.imgur.com/HBREPZW.png)